Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 Day 1: Explore The Things To Do In Kota Kinabalu City Centre

 Comfortable walking shoes, hat and sunglasses at the ready, let’s explore all the best things to do in the coastal town of Kota Kinabalu.
-Enjoy the sights and sounds of the leafy streets, appreciate the architectural heritage, and cameras at the ready for a great view point across the city and outlying islands.
+Enjoy the sights and sounds of the leafy streets, appreciate the architectural heritage, and be ready for a great view point across the city and outlying islands.

 Day 2: Experience The Best Kota Kinabalu Attractions By Sea

 If you’re looking for sun, sand, snorkelling and fun in Kota Kinabalu, this will be your favourite day!
-Ensure to pack swimwear, hats, sunglasses, lotion, towels and it’s advisable to carry some snacks and water.
+Ensure to pack swimwear, hats, sunglasses, sunscreen and towels.
+It’s advisable to carry some snacks and water.

-- catch a boat to Gaya, discovering the hiking trails and local wildlife, take a swim at Police Beach and ride the Flyer Zipline (or cross at low tide at the sandbar) to Sapi
+- Catch a boat to Gaya.
+Check out the hiking trails and local wildlife then take a swim at Police Beach.
+You can cross at low tide at the sandbar to Sapi or get a boat to take you across

-- take the last boat back to Jesselton, around 4.30-5 pm
+- Take the last boat back to Jesselton, around 4pm

 Day 3: Explore Mt Kinabalu Attractions

-The highlight of your Kota Kinabalu 3 day itinerary, have your walking shoes and warmer clothes at the ready for a back-to-nature day at the splendid UNESCO World Heritage Mt.
+A possible highlight of your Kota Kinabalu 3 day itinerary is this day exploring the splendid UNESCO World Heritage Mt.
 Kinabalu National Park.
-Astounding flora and fauna, natural hot springs, cows, memorials and more…
+Wear your walking shoes and have your warmer clothes at the ready.
+You’ll see astounding flora and fauna, natural hot springs, cows, memorials and more…

-- an early start for clear, cloudless morning skies, and travel 1.5 hours to Nabalu Market and stock up with snacks, fruits and drinks
+- After an early start, travel 1.5 hours to Nabalu Market and stock up with snacks, fruits and drinks

-- enter the UNESCO World Heritage National Park, paying a fee that includes Poring
+- Enter the UNESCO World Heritage National Park, paying a fee that includes Poring Hot Springs

-- experience some of the most amazing scenery in the foothills of Mt.
+- Experience some amazing scenery in the foothills of Mt.
 Kinabalu

 Day 4: View Borneo’s Famous Flora And Fauna

-- travel 25km to Lok Kawi Wildlife Park, open from 9.30 am
+- Travel 25 kilometres to Lok Kawi Wildlife Park which is open from 9.30 am

-- discover the Zoological side of the park, with Borneo Pygmy elephants and Sumatran rhinoceros, proboscis monkeys and the infamous orangutans
+- Explore the zoological side of the park with Borneo pygmy elephants and Sumatran rhinoceros, proboscis monkeys and the famous orangutans

-- walk the 1.4km Botanical jungle trail admiring the exotic plants
+- Walk the 1.4 kilometre botanical jungle trail admiring the exotic plants

-- head halfway back towards the city, stopping for late lunch at the Monkey Cafe & Bar
+- Head back towards the city, stopping for a late lunch at the Monkey Cafe & Bar

 Day 5: Relax And Enjoy Kota Kinabalu